acledsInc/CH32V003_SPWM_DMA-ST7735_SPI_DMA/README.md

 Unit price only 10 cents CH32V003F4U6 is 32 bit RISC-V MPU by TSSOP-20pin with 48MHz internal clock speed.
-MPU can be generate single phase sine PWM pulses whith TIM1 DMA and ST7735 SPI display with SPI DMA at WCH MounRiver Studio V1.92, CH32V003 MPU has advanced TIM1, TIM2 and indepandent DMA groups are almost compatible STM32F030 hardware performance.
+MPU can be generate single phase sine PWM pulses whith TIM1 DMA and ST7735 SPI display with SPI DMA at WCH MounRiver Studio V1.92, CH32V003 MPU has advanced TIM1, TIM2 and independent DMA groups are almost compatible STM32F030 hardware performance.

 4 PWM pulses are usualy required for the single phase unipolar bridge driver of the DC-AC inverter.
 There are 4 pulse outputs of CH1, CH1N and CH2, CH2N from CH32V003 TIM1-CH1 and TIM1-CH2 PWM2 outputs.